Brightprof/Netflix-SQL-project/README.md

 - The United States leads in total content production
 - Drama and Documentary are the most dominant genres
 - Netflix content has grown significantly in recent years
-- A small group of actors dominate movie appearances in India
 - Most Netflix content falls under the “Good” category based on description analysis

 ---